Sleeveless Crochet Vest

 – dc: double crochet

-( ) at end of a row: amount of stitches you should have at the end of that row
+- < >: amount of stitches you should have at the end of a row

 Notes

-– Pattern is worked in one piece from side to side without breaking yarn, then sewn together on both sides.
+- The pattern is worked in one piece from side to side without breaking yarn, then sewn together on both sides.
 Collar ribbing is worked last.

-– 3 turning chains do not count as a stitch
+- The first 3 turning chains do not count as a stitch.

-– Pattern contains instructions for sizes S/M, L/XL, 2XL/3XL, 4XL/5XL.
-Directions for sizes are in parentheses such as “chain 127 (133, 133, 139)” whereas ch 127 stands for size S/M, 133 for size L/XL, 133 size 2XL/3XL and 139 size 4XL/5XL.
+- The pattern contains instructions for sizes S/M, L/XL, 2XL/3XL, 4XL/5XL.
+Directions for sizes are in parentheses such as “ch 127 (133, 133, 139),” where ch 127 stands for size S/M, 133 for size L/XL, 133 for size 2XL/3XL, and 139 for size 4XL/5XL.
 When only one number is given, it applies to all sizes.
 To follow the pattern more easily, circle all numbers pertaining to your size before beginning.

 Video